ixanza/tranquility/README.md

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) and on my own Discord [Xanza's Emporium](https://discord.gg/867QtkVuUa), I would advise checking the [Issues](https://github.com/ixanza/tranquility/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) and on my own Discord [Emporio's Emporium](https://discord.gg/867QtkVuUa), I would advise checking the [Issues](https://github.com/ixanza/tranquility/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.

 ## Contributing